Chasing Kareem: Tracking LeBron James' pursuit of NBA record

 James’ scoring average this season: 30.2.

 Potential record-breaker: At his current rate of 30.2 points per game, with 117 points needed to pass Abdul-Jabbar, it would take James four more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-4 at New Orleans.
+The Lakers say James will not play at Brooklyn on Monday.
+Assuming he does not miss any more games, he would be on pace to break the record Feb.
+7 at home against Oklahoma City.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports